 Many were outraged when Willie Revillame goaded a child named Jan-Jan to dance in a macho dancer style.
 Even while he was already crying, he was still goaded to dance.
 Needless to say, it already caused a Net Rage and it revived initiatives to permanently censure the long-notorious Revillame, who had smears on his name after the MTB incident and the Wowowee stampede, plus more.

 But this brings me to a topic I have long thought about: Does Filipino culture really treat children poorly?
+This is what the National Statistical Coordinating Board asked in a 2011 article.
 The treatment of Jan Jan in the show may actually be a barometer of the way Philippine society as a whole treats their children.

 I often traced the way children are treated to the family system.
 Truly, treatment of children in the family may explain how children have been treated in the rest of society.
 I would suggest that parenting in the Philippines has undergone a deterioration thanks to the deteriorating situation in the country in terms of economy and education.
 Most parents in the parents stick to the “parents are always right” paradigm, basically an authoritarian approach.